Microchip-MPLAB-Harmony/net_apps_sam_rh71/apps/tcpip_client_server/readme.md

         -   They can open or close the sockets, send messages to the socket they are connected to, they can display the received messages, etc.

-        -   Using your preferred networking tools on the PC side \( netcat, Packet Sender, Hercules, python scripts, etc., etc. \) create sockets that talk to the ones opened by the client server application.
+        -   Use your preferred networking tools on the PC side \( netcat, Packet Sender, Hercules, python scripts, etc. \) to create sockets that talk to the ones opened by the client server application.

         -   This way you can exchange data with any/all of the communication threads that the demonstration creates.

-    5. After the successful broad bring up, the console output becomes
+    5. After the successful board bring up, the console output becomes

         ![tcpip_client_server_project](../../docs/GUID-C62B1214-1B85-4E27-89B5-E783E905D246-low.png)